KrishT97/trashtrek/README.md

 * Special thanks to the _GraphHopper Team_ & _Co-Founder Peter_ for providing an extended trial with upgraded API usage for the functionality of the project.

-* Under tutoring & monitoring by Dr. José Juan Hernández Cabrera, from the department of _Information & Systems_ in the field of _Computational Sciences & Artificial Intelligence_ in the ULPGC
+* Under tutoring & monitoring by _Dr.
+José Juan Hernández Cabrera_, from the department of _Information & Systems_ in the field of _Computational Sciences & Artificial Intelligence_ in the ULPGC.

 * This could only have been done because of the collaboration with **Monentia**, technological consultancy & information systems development company in Gran Canaria, Spain.
 As well as members & staff of institution ULPGC (**Universidad Las Palmas de Gran Canaria**) for the overall guidance & approval of the final degree project.